Rob Hollins: Characterisation

 On his BBC character profile, Rob is described as a "stable and reliable" family man, as well as an alpha male.
 The profile noted that at work, Rob is highly respected due to his experience as a "seasoned copper".
 It also explained that he is not the type of person to be intimidated by people in charge and that "if he smells injustice", he will ignore orders to do the right thing, even if it does not work in his favour.
 On his relationship with Karen (Jan Pearson), the profile noted that they have a "teasing banter" and that Rob can always find a way to make Karen laugh out of one of her dramas.
 In 2021, Walker talked about Rob's clothing on the soap.
 He explained that after 12 years on Doctors, he still enjoys wearing the police uniform, but that if he could, he would "definitely tell Rob to buy better clothes".
 He said that his character needs to chill out and that Rob acts "so middle-aged", joking that he would not "chew the fat with him in the corner of a pub".
 He added that Rob is "a dependable character", and that when somebody needs advice or support, there is no doubt that Rob would be the ideal person to ask.

 Storylines

-Karen is approached by Gerry Cutler (Steffan Rhodri), the father of Lewis (Alexander Vlahos), Jack's (Nicolas Woodman) friend from university.
-He asks if Lewis can stay at their house over the Easter holidays, to which she accepts.
-Unknown to the Hollins family, Lewis has mental health issues.
-As the week continues, his problems become clear, but Lewis covers his tracks.
-After Karen sees a knife mark in her kitchen table, she knows it was done by Lewis.
-Imogen (Charlie Clemmow) then realises that her art project has been tampered with by Lewis.
-Jack is called to a fake interview at the university, which is later revealed to be Lewis holding people hostage with a gun.
-Rob runs inside despite being warned not to and helps Karen to defeat Lewis.
 When Karen becomes pregnant, she does not want to have the baby, whereas Rob wants a child.
 She informs him that she wants to have an abortion, which he disagrees with.
 She has the termination, and as a result, their relationship is strained.
 She goes to live with her father but eventually tells Rob her plans to reconcile their marriage, and after saving her from a burning building, they recommence their relationship.
+After Rob accidentally hits Karen with his car, she develops amnesia.
+She forgets who Rob and her children are and believes that she is 18.
+After she has recovered her memories and their children move out to attend higher education, Rob and Karen decide to become foster parents.